Why women entrepreneurs need digital technology skills: a how-to tech guide for female founders

-by team Holly & Co
+By Team Holly & Co

-For small businesses struggling with the cost of living themselves, knowing if (and how) to reset or increase prices can be difficult.
-How do you tell people about it?
-Will you lose customers?
-Are you now asking too much or will you come across as being greedy?
 The short answer is that there will always be people ready to spend money on beautifully made products no matter what the climate.
 The worst thing you can do now is to sell yourself short.
-Holly held an emergency SME: SOS Instagram LIVE to discuss this very topic with some extra special female founders: Rebecca McMillan from Wildflower Illustration, Mika Wassenaar from Siamese Dreams and Charlie Deeley from Big Bakes Bakery.
-Here are their top tips…
+Holly held an emergency SME: SOS Instagram LIVE to discuss this very topic a while ago with some extra special female founders: Rebecca McMillan from Wildflower Illustration, Mika Wassenaar from Siamese Dreams and Charlie Deeley from Big Bakes Bakery.
+Their tips are just as relevant today…

-5 golden rules for pricing
+5 golden rules for small business pricing

-1. Don’t underestimate how unique you are
+1. When you set your prices, don’t underestimate how unique you are

 It’s not usually wise to set your prices solely by looking at the competition.
 You have your own story, brand, service and more.
 Your pricing must reflect how unique YOUR business is.

-2. Don’t devalue your time
+2. Don’t set your prices too low: don’t devalue your time

 Your job should be fun but that doesn’t diminish the value of what you make.
 If you devalue your time, you are devaluing the whole industry’s time, too.
 Setting prices too low is counter-productive.

-3. Don’t price based on your perception
+3. Never price based on your perception: base it on fact

 Always remember: It’s not your perception of how much something’s worth or what you would pay for a product that matters but what other people would pay for it and what it’s worth to them.

-4. Don’t be afraid to explain your prices
+4. Don’t be afraid to explain your prices to customers

 Clarify why you’re charging what you are.
 Whether it’s how long a product takes to make, the quality of materials you use or a rise in supplier costs.
 Help customers understand.

-5. Don’t assume people aren’t spending money
+5. Don’t assume people aren’t spending money — they are

 Even when times are hard, there will still be people spending money.
 Plus some might spend less on themselves but still buy gifts, for example.
 Don’t underestimate the shopping potential.

 Everyone’s different.
 Rebecca from Wildflower Illustrations shared how she made the decision NOT to put up the prices of her beautiful cards and prints this year, as she was worried about the impact on customers.
 She recommends doing an audit to see if you can balance costs by other means.
 Can you find ways to be more efficient to reduce your outgoings somehow?
 Or could you launch your Christmas offering earlier to give people more time to shop?
-Want to know what they’ll be buying?
-Holly’s predictions for this year’s festive trends might help.

 If you do need to increase prices, how do you do it well?